jsommers/cbook/docs/_sources/pointersarrays.rst.txt

 Pointers to ``struct``\'s
 -------------------------

 Pointer variables can refer to *any* data type, including ``struct`` variables.
 For a ``struct``, the syntax for handling pointers can be a bit tricky.
-To illustrate the trickiness, here is a function that exchanges (swaps) the numerator and denominator of a ``struct fraction`` (along wht a bit of code to call the function):
+To illustrate the trickiness, here is a function that exchanges (swaps) the numerator and denominator of a ``struct fraction`` (along with a bit of code to call the function):

 .. code-block:: c